Anne Briggs: Reluctant star

 The folk-rock impresario Jo Lustig signed up Pentangle in 1968 and a couple of years later took on Briggs.
 Briggs performed along with the folk-rock group COB (Clive's Original Band) at the Royal Festival Hall in 1971.

 In the same year, she recorded an album, Anne Briggs, which was released by Topic.
 It consisted mostly of Briggs singing traditional unaccompanied songs, but Moynihan plays bouzouki on one track.
 Later that same year, a second album, The Time Has Come, was released on CBS where she performed her own songs, accompanied by acoustic guitar.
 The album includes Moynihan's song, "Standing on the Shore," previously recorded by Sweeney's Men.
 The BBC broadcast a film of the Watersons in 1966, "Travelling for a Living," in which Briggs made a brief appearance.
 Lal Waterson joined Briggs as a vocalist on the album.
 Sales of The Time has Come were poor and it was dropped from CBS's catalogue.
 The album was re-issued in 1996.

 Early in 1973 she recorded a third solo album Sing a Song for You with instrumental support from Ragged Robin, a folk-rock band led by Steve Ashley.
 She was pregnant at the time with her second child.
 She would eventually move to northern Scotland with her family.
 It was to be her final studio recording and remained unavailable until 1996, when it was released by Fledg'ling Records.
 By this time Briggs was living in the Hebrides.

 After Bert Lloyd died in 1982, Briggs was persuaded to sing in a memorial concert.
 Despite coaxing from some of the brightest names in British folk music, she refused to return to the studio.
-In 1993, Briggs took part in a TV documentary about Bert Jansch, singing "Go Your Way My Love" as a duet with Jansch for the show.
+In 1993, Briggs took part in a TV documentary about Bert Jansch, singing "Go Your Way" as a duet with Jansch for the show.
 The recording later reappeared in the soundtrack Acoustic Routes (1993) on Demon Records.

 In recent years her material has been re-released on vinyl for Record Store Day.
+She appeared in the 2006 BBC 4 documentary "Folk Brittania".